-In accordance with the regulations at 24 CFR 960.507(d) and pending HUD approval of PHA's MTW Plan,

-PHA shall terminate the lease if a family's income has exceeded the over-income limit for 36 consecutive months (36-month grace period).
-PHA will provide notice to the family once they have determined the family has exceeded the over-income limit for 36 consecutive months.
+In accordance with the regulations at 24 CFR 960.507(d), PHA shall terminate the lease if a family's income has exceeded the over-income limit for 24 consecutive months (24 month grace period).
+PHA will provide notice to the family once they have determined the family has exceeded the over-income limit for 24 consecutive months.
 PHA will terminate the lease within six (6) months of this notice.
 Families may request an interim recertification during the period between notice and termination; however, decreases in income during this period will not forestall the family's termination.

-See 12.3 Over-Income Families for additional details on requirements for notifying, tracking and recertifying over-income families during the 36-month grace period.
+See 12.3 Over-Income Families for additional details on requirements for notifying, tracking and recertifying over-income families during the 24 month grace period.